Table of Contents

 The term pantheism was coined by mathematician Joseph Raphson in 1697 and has since been used to describe the beliefs of a different systems of faith.
-Pantheism exists in the South and East Asian religions Sikhism, Hinduism, Confucianism, Taoism, universe is God, Christian Science, and Scientology.
+Pantheism exists in the South and East Asian religions: Sikhism, Hinduism, Confucianism, Taoism, Christian Science, and Scientology.

 1-Absolute pantheism teaches that only one being exists in the world – God.
 Everything else that appears to exist, in reality, does not.
-Absolute pantheism was introduced by the Greek philosopher Parmenides in the 5th century B.C.
+This concept was introduced by the Greek philosopher Parmenides in the 5th century B.C.

 2-Emanational pantheism teaches that all life springs from God.
-This concept was introduced by the Plotinus in 3ed century.
+This concept was introduced by the philosopher Plotinus in the 3ed century.

 6-Permeational pantheism teaches that God goes through all things.
-This teaching was introduced in Zen Buddhism.
+This concept was introduced in Zen Buddhism.

 Is Pantheism Biblical?

-1-The Bible teaches that God is the Creator of all (Genesis 1:1, Colossians 1:16; Nehemiah 9:6) not that He is everything or that everything is God as taught by Pantheism.
+1-The Bible teaches that God is the Creator of all (Genesis 1:1, Colossians 1:16; Nehemiah 9:6) not that He is everything or that everything is God as taught by this philosophy.

 2-The Bible teaches that God is omnipresent, that is, He exists everywhere (Jeremiah 23:24; Proverbs 15: 3; 1 Kings 8:27).
 But the concept of pantheism is not equal to the concept of omnipresence of God.
 There is a clear difference between saying that God is present everywhere in everything and saying that God is everything.